35 Other Ways to Say “We Have Not Met”

 Imagine you’re at a networking event, and you approach someone you haven’t met before.
 Instead of using a standard introduction, you say, “I don’t believe we’ve had the pleasure.”

-Read Also More: 35 Other Ways to Say "My Pleasure to Help"
+Read Also More: 35 Other Ways to Say "Calm Your Tits"

 Subject Explanation: